 Our aircraft will take us back to the Arusha airport.
 Time permitting, we'll have an opportunity to shop at Arusha's Cultural Heritage Center before relaxing at your dayroom back at our lodge where you can freshen up before evening flights.
 A transfer will be provided to Kilimanjaro Airport in time for flights back home.

 Or if you have a few extra days to see a completely different side of Tanzania, please join our optional extension to the nearby Indian Ocean island of Zanzibar.

-We will fly from Kilimanjaro Airport to Zanzibar, then spend three nights in a restored Swahili merchants home (now a B&B) in Stone Town, the main town on the island of Zanzibar.
+We will fly from Arusha to Zanzibar, then spend three nights in a restored Swahili merchant’s home (now a boutique hotel) in Stone Town, the main town on the island of Zanzibar.
 Being an off-shore island in the middle of the most important sea lanes on the African coast of the Indian Ocean, Zanzibar is home to descendants from several of the cultures surrounding this region, including black Africans, Omani Arabs, Jewish traders from the Red Sea, Indians, and Europeans.

 Our lodging on Zanzibar is called Emerson Spice, and it has been lovingly restored by its American owner and his partners on the project.
-Each room is unique and features an open floor plan (curtains rather than walls around the en-suite bathroom facilities).
-On the roof is one of the finest restaurants in Stone Town, where we will dine during one of our evenings, watching the sun set over the African continent to the west.
+Each room is unique and features an open floor plan (sometimes with huge curtains rather than walls around the grand en-suite bathroom facilities).
+On the roof is one of the finest restaurants in Stone Town, where we will dine during one of our evenings, watching the sunset over the African continent to the west.